 Jonathan Perry was trained as a paleontologist and primatologist at the University of Alberta, Duke University, and Stony Brook University.
 His research focuses on the relationship between food, feeding, and craniodental anatomy in primates both living and extinct.
 This work includes primate feeding behavior, comparative anatomy, biomechanics, and field paleontology.
-For the past six years, he has taught courses on primate evolution at the undergraduate and graduate level.
+He has taught courses on primate evolution at the undergraduate and graduate level.